-Could vivid dreams relate to why we are feeling tired all the time?
+Could vivid dreams be making us feel tired all the time?

 As much as our daytime lives have changed – we’re working from home with kids, unable to go outside for hours and are restricted to staying inside for most of the day – our nighttimes have changed as well.
 We asked sleep expert Hope Bastine about why exactly why we feel tired at the moment.

 Our sleep is more likely to be disturbed

 “COVID-19 has created the perfect storm for an overactive stress response,” Hope, who is also a PhD Researcher and resident expert for sleep technology firm Simba, says.
 As well as promoting more vivid dreams during lockdown, adrenaline can also wake us up during the night.

 “This has placed our stress response into a ‘hyper-vigilant state’," Hope explained.
 "Effectively, our threat detected system is in hyper-alert in order to detect activities that could be dangerous.”

 She adds, “The demand on our faculties are strained as we are now forced to juggle multiple responsibilities.
 We are trying to work from home while simultaneously providing our children with an education, keep a hygienic household, cook healthy meals and manage the financial ramifications of lockdown.
 This severe disruption to our routine makes for a disruptive night’s sleep.”

 Hope says, “Pre-sleep anxiety causes poor quality sleep.
 What happens in our day, and how we respond to it, impacts our night's sleep.